This post may contain affiliate links. Please read our disclosure policy.

 - Balsamic Tomato Baked Chicken

-- One Skillet Chicken in Lemon Garlic Cream Sauce (the recipe that inspired this one)
+- One Skillet Chicken in Lemon Garlic Cream Sauce

 - Greek Chicken Meatballs in Lemon Cream Sauce